 - Refer your patient

-The Cancer Collaborative Biobank (CCB) stores human biological biospecimens (samples) obtained with consent from patients diagnosed with a haematologic malignancy (blood cancers), for use in research.
+The CCB stores human biological biospecimens (samples) obtained with consent from patients diagnosed with a haematologic malignancy (blood cancers), for use in research.
 The CCB is housed at the Princess Alexandra Hospital, Brisbane.

-The CCB operates within the Centres for Health Research and is overseen by the CCB Management Committee—made up of haematologists and interested professionals.
+The CCB operates within Cancer Services is overseen by the CCB Management Committee—made up of haematologists and interested professionals.

 All available CCB sample holdings are from consented participants who have been diagnosed with a haematological malignancy.
 Bone marrow and peripheral blood biospecimens are only obtained when a patient/participant undergoes diagnostic and/or follow-up procedures as part of their specific treatment plan.

-Wherever possible, a selection of sample types are made from the donated bone marrow and peripheral blood (see table below).
+Wherever possible, a selection of sample types are made from the donated bone marrow and peripheral blood (see the disease/classification table below).